The Best Gaming Mouse of 2021

 Connectivity Wireless via Dongle and Bluetooth

 SteelSeries’ Aerox 3 is an innovative gaming mouse that looks like a device from 2077.
-Engineered to be as light as possible, a honeycomb design removes excess materials such as the plastic covers.
-This results in an ultra lightweight gaming mouse with exposed RGB lit innards for a sleek futuristic aesthetic.
+Engineered to be as light as possible, a honeycomb design removes excess materials such as plastic covers.
+This results in an ultra-lightweight gaming mouse with exposed RGB lit innards for a sleek futuristic aesthetic.

 Airy yet accurate, the Aerox 3 flies with a minimal amount of pressure.
-With some fine tuning the experience is unparalleled.
-At just 66 grams with a DPI adjustable up to 18,000 those looking for a lightweight high DPI mouse for twitch reactions will be left in awe.
-Competitive FPS players may find themselves overcompensating their aim but every other type of gamer will enjoy their experience.
+With some fine-tuning the experience is unparalleled.
+At just 66 grams with a DPI adjustable up to 18,000, those looking for a lightweight high DPI mouse for twitch reactions will be left in awe.
+Competitive FPS players may find themselves overcompensating their aim.
+However, every other type of gamer will enjoy their experience.

-If you’re looking for an ultra lightweight device with a solid build quality, the Aerox 3 is your mouse.
+If you’re looking for the lightest gaming mouse with a solid build quality, the Aerox 3 is your mouse.

 The best MMO gaming mouse